AI Fraud Detection 2025

 Quick Answer

-Why is AI better than traditional “Rules-Based” systems?
+Why is AI better than traditional rules-based fraud detection?

-What is the cost of fraud in 2025?
+What is the financial impact of false positives in fraud detection?

 The New Threat Landscape: Weaponized AI